 Salient Features of the Educational Philosophy of Jyotiba Phule

 Since all human beings are equal, access to education must be uniform.
+Phule's own experience with secondary education shaped his thoughts on the need for broader educational opportunities.
 Monopolistic controls over education must be curtailed.
 Universalisation of opportunities and compulsory education must be ensured.
 In educating individuals, religion, race, caste, and sex should not be considered.

 Education should develop humanistic values

-The education of women and other deprived groups must be given top priority for establishment of social justice.
+The education of women and other deprived groups must be given top priority for the establishment of social justice, as Mahatma Phule prioritized women's education to advance societal development and empowerment.
 Education must serve as a binding force in society.
 A primary school teacher must be a trained person and sufficient salary should be paid to him/her.

 Curriculum has to cover the needs of the society.
+Mahatma Phule emphasized the importance of vocational education in the curriculum to ensure practical knowledge and skills development.
 Preliminary knowledge about agriculture and health should be included in the curriculum.
 There should be a differentiation between the curriculum of rural and urban schools.
-Values that stand the test of time, such as freedom, equality, fraternity, kindness, self-respect, devotion to one’s nation, and internationalism, should be developed through education.
+Values that stand the test of time, such as freedom, equality, fraternity, kindness, self-respect, devotion to one's nation, and internationalism, should be developed through education.

 Professional ability and capabilities through education